-Taiwan Ramen: Specialty Ramen of Nagoya, not Taiwan
+Taiwan Ramen: A Specialty of Nagoya, Japan, not Taiwan

-People who know little about Taiwan Ramen may guess that it is a noodle dish from Taiwan as its county name is included in the ramen name, but Taiwan Ramen is food that originated in Nagoya, Japan.
+People who don’t know Taiwan Ramen may guess that it is a noodle dish from Taiwan as the county name is included in the ramen name.
+But Taiwan Ramen is food that originated in Nagoya, Japan.

 Taiwan Ramen (台湾ラーメン)